tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/number-unit.md

 ### BIN -> HEX

 - `1011 0111`
-  - The first thing is you separate the binary in group of four, here we have two groups of four.
+  * The first thing is you separate the binary in group of four, here we have two groups of four.
-  - Convert to decimal: `1011 0111 = 11 & 7`
+  * Convert to decimal: `1011 0111 = 11 & 7`
-  - `11 & 7 = 0xB7`
+  * `11 & 7 = 0xB7`

-### BIN -> DEC

-k

 ## Octal